CapiMoney/dotfiles/README.md

 $ sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply CapiMoney/dotfiles
 ```

-See [chezmoi](https://chezmoi.io/) documentation for further usage.
+See [chezmoi](https://chezmoi.io/) documentation for further instructions.

+## Usage

+### Homebrew

+A minimal default set of packages is managed by `dot_Brewfile.tmpl`.
+If you would like to add packages specific to your system, you can create a file in your home directory called `.Brewfile.local`.
+These will then be managed and installed by chezmoi as well.